 Mobilis is a science centre in Győr, Hungary.
 It welcomes more than 40,000 visitors a year and works closely with primary and secondary schools and with Széchenyi István University.
 The main exhibition area displays 74 interactive exhibits in 1200 sq meter.
 Mobilis also regularly organises education programmes, hands-on practical workshops and digital experiences for schools and other audiences.open website

 Museos Científicos Coruñeses (mc2) is a network of three scientific museums located in A Coruña, in northwestern Spain.
 They belong to the City Council.
 About 350,000 people come to visit them each year, of which more than 100,000 are kids on field trips. mc2 works in close collaboration with other science and technology outreach associations.open website

 SciCo is a non-profit organisation, focusing on scientific engagement and empowerment, through innovative, interactive, and entertaining means.
 It consists of scientists, academics, educators, artists, and people with an interest in everyday science.
 Through numerous high-impact outreach activities, such as science festivals, digital platforms, workshops and educational programmes, SciCo has reached more than 400.000 people in Greece and internationally.open website

 Tom Tits Experiment

-Tom Tits Experiment is one of the largest science centers in Sweden.
-In total, there are approximately 450 hands-on experiments in the science center and in the surrounding park.
+Tom Tits Experiment is one of the largest science centres in Sweden.
+In total, there are approximately 450 hands-on experiments in the science centre and in the surrounding park.
 Tom Tits’ mission is to promote the joy of discovery and help make science and technology engaging and accessible to all.
-To help us achieve our mission, we work closely with schools and collaborate with local companies, organizations and other science centers throughout Sweden.open website
+To help them achieve their mission, they work closely with schools and collaborate with local companies, organizations and other science centres throughout Sweden.open website